-All of these conversion actions accomplish the same basic goal: they progress people towards becoming a paying customer.
-At the end of the day, that’s the goal of any landing page.
+All of these conversion actions accomplish the same basic goal: they progress people towards becoming a potential customer.
+At the end of the day, that's the goal of any landing page content.

 Landing Page Elements

-Now that we’ve made clear about what a landing page is, let’s talk about the essential elements of landing page design.
+Landing Page Elements Now that we've made clear about what a landing page is, let's talk about the essential elements of high-converting landing page design.